Player ratings: The best and worst from All Blacks v South Africa

 14. Will Jordan: A grim show.
 Looked panicked and error prone.
 The one bright light was a link up with Savea reminiscent of that which brought a try against Ireland.
 Expect that channel to be blocked next week.
 3

 15. Jordie Barrett: Needed to do a better job of commanding the Bok high balls.
-That ankle injury looked nasty, and filing the No 15 jersey next week could be a headache.
+That ankle injury looked nasty, and filling the No 15 jersey next week could be a headache.
 4

 16. Dane Coles: 4